atlan-antillia/Image-Segmentation-Brain-Tumor/README.md

 <h2>
-6 Train TensorflowUNet Model with dice_loss
+6 Train TensorflowUNet Model with basnet_hybrid_loss
 </h2>
 We have updated the functions to compute losses in <a href="./losses.py">losses.py</a>, based on class <b>Semantic_loss_functions</b> in the web site <a href="https://github.com/shruti-jadon/Semantic-Segmentation-Loss-Functions">